jspinak/brobot/docs/docs/introduction/core-features/mocking.md

 developer cannot control.
 For example, calls to an external database can be mocked in the test methods in order to simulate real data.
 Mocking in brobot is similar to this idea.
 Brobot uses Sikuli for interacting with the GUI and wraps every Sikuli method that it calls to be able to produce a mock instead of a real action.
-A brobot applications can then be mocked to produce text outputs and is run exactly as it would otherwise.
+A Brobot application can then be mocked to produce text outputs and is run exactly as it would otherwise.
 The higher level code in a brobot application does not know if it is running live or in a mock.
 The mocks happen only at the wrapper level and the wrappers return the same outputs as they would